haiku/website/content/blog/AkshayAgarwal007/2017-06-02_gsoc_2017_calendar_application_week_3_4_report.md

 kit, Haiku date/time classes and the calendar view.</p>

 <p>Next I'll be writing the event class and would be working on GUI for Add
-Event section as well as the day view.</p>
+Event section as well as the Day View.</p>